 All you need is snow and a power kite and you can turn a cold winter's day into a blistering, adrenaline soaked experience!

 To Snow Kite you will want a foil type kite since it is completly soft in structure and cannot be damaged easily when the kite is slammed into the ground.
 Foils are also capable of reverse launching which is very important for re-launching these kites from the snow.

 Choosing Your Kite Unlike water, snow conditions, change daily.
 When you consider a kite size, you must also take into consideration the main style of terrain.
 It will take more kite power to pull you in fresh powder than it will on packed snow or icy conditions.
-The most popular size for most winds and terrain is the Apex 5.5m.
-The 5.5 is ideal for the medium winds of 12-18mph.
-The Rush School 300 Power Kite package that comes with a 3 sq. meter kite will work in super high winds, over 15mph and a larger 7.0-9.0 foil will be the preferred size for lighter 10-15mph winds.
+The most popular size for most winds and is the 7m.
+The 7m is ideal for the medium winds of 12-18mph, and a larger 8.0-11.0 kite will be the preferred size for lighter 10-15mph winds.